500-476-Great Vocals

 Writer/Composer: Clint Black / Hayden Nicholas (1988)

 He broke into the Country music business with his stellar album, Killing Time, and never looked back.
 His has the credentials as an American Country singer / songwriter / actor / multi-talented instrumentalist / producer, and he possesses one of the most distinctive mellow, baritone voices in the last 50 years, capable of almost 3 octaves.
-With a remarkable resemblance to Roy Rogers and blessed with his good looks, he definitely contributed to Country music’s soaring popularity in the 1990s.
+With a remarkable resemblance to Roy Rogers and blessed with his good looks, he also sports that signature black cowboy hat.
+Clint definitely contributed to Country music’s soaring, returning popularity in the 1990s.
 Capable of crossing into Pop & Jazz, this award-winning selection is a highly personal song, embraced for his heartfelt delivery…Moving and Stirring!

 493. SHE (1974) (English)